Adlink-ROS/Neuron-OmniBot/readme.md

 ## Prerequisites
 1. Neuron hardware and SEMA library
 You'll need the ADLINK SEMA library and a compatible motherboard to run this example.
-You can conatct **TODO: SOMEONE** for more information.
+You can visit [https://neuron.adlinktech.com](https://neuron.adlinktech.com) for more information.
 2. Download the source of this project to your ROS (catkin) workspace
     ```
     cd catkin_ws/src